ISSUIUC/ISS-PCB/HOW-TO.md

 - Name both the Sheet Name & File Name to the same name.

-- Right click the box and click "Autoplace All Sheet Pins"
+- Right click the box and click "Autoplace All Sheet Pins."
+Unnecessary pins can be connected to a no connect flag or deleted.

 - Connect subsequent hierachical labels to create connections between different sheets/files.